Trinity Cheltenham: History

-Current Activity

-In 1994 Mark Bailey was appointed as a pastor, and since then the church has undergone a major renovations: pews have been replaced with chairs, carpet fitted, pipe organ removed, and the décor changed to enable greater flexibility in the building's use.
+In 1994 Mark Bailey was appointed as a pastor and the church building underwent major renovations.
 In 2000, Trinity House, the three-storey building immediately behind the church, was purchased.
-The additional space has greatly increased the opportunities for ministry.
-As well as the Sunday services each week, the church members participate in a large array of mid-week activities, which include the Alpha Course, 'King's Table', Life Groups and Kids, Youth and Student activities.
-There are now more than 1,000 people who worship on a regular basis.

 Continued growth presented logistical problems, and by the end of 2004 the church started holding multiple services each Sunday.
 In January 2005 the 'Trinity Growth Project' was launched and most of the staff and administrative team moved out of Trinity House to offices in Winchcombe House.
 In 2008 the church purchased the Fusion Building next to Trinity House on Winchcombe Street, and in 2009 began a refurbishment of the main church building to increase the capacity to nearly 650.

 Mark Bailey resigned as team rector and accepted a two-year suspension from ministry by the Bishop of Gloucester in 2016.

+Andrew Blyth took up post as Lead Pastor and Team Rector in 2017.

+In 2022, the church received a £35,000 grant (over 3 years) from the Diocese of Gloucester’s LIFE Development Fund to run its new Spear programme, aimed at helping young people realise their potential and find employment.

+In November 2024, Rev Nick Stott's licence was removed.